-Brown ground beef in bulk: When ground beef goes on sale, buy as much as you can afford then bring it home and cook it immediately.
-Separate it into plastic freezer bags in quantities sufficient to feed your family, and defrost as needed.
-Simply reheat on the stove and mix in taco seasoning, spaghetti sauce, or Sloppy Joe mix and serve.
+Brown ground beef in bulk: When ground beef goes on sale, buy as much as you can afford and cook it immediately.
+Separate and freeze it in quantities sufficient to feed your family one meal, and defrost as needed.
+To serve: Reheat on the stove and mix with taco seasoning, spaghetti sauce, or Sloppy Joe mix and serve.

-Use your noodle: Make extra-large batches of pasta when you’re cooking noodles and remove some at the “al dente” stage when they’re still a bit hard.
+Use your noodle: Make extra-large batches of pasta and remove some at the “al dente” stage.
 Drain these well, then transfer appropriate serving sizes to air-tight containers and freeze.
-Defrost in the morning and dunk it in boiling water to finish cooking.
-Serve in a cold pasta salad, or toss with leftover grilled vegetables, previously cooked meat and your favorite sauce.
-Top with cheese and bake for a casserole.
+To serve: Dunk in boiling water to finish cooking, then toss with sauce.
+Add leftover grilled vegetables or cooked meat and top with cheese, then bake for a casserole.

 Quick kebab prep: Cut boneless, skinless chicken breasts (or thighs) into 1 1/2 inch chunks and put into a freezer bag.
-Add thickly sliced zucchini, onions and bell peppers and whole mushrooms, then pour in half a bottle of Italian salad dressing.
+Add thickly sliced zucchini, onions and bell peppers and whole mushrooms, then top with Italian salad dressing.
 Remove as much air as you can and freeze.
-When you’re ready for kebabs, simply defrost and skewer.
+To serve: When you’re ready for kebabs, simply defrost and skewer.
 The meat and veggies will have marinated as they defrosted, saving you time and clean-up.

 Plan for pizza night: Homemade pizza dough is very easy to make, and you can find recipes all over the internet.
 (We love Mark Bittman’s recipe because it’s so easy.)
 Double, if not triple, the recipe and keep balls of dough in your freezer.
-Just defrost the dough at room temperature, divide into balls and let rise under a towel on a floured surface for 20 minutes before shaping into a pie.
+To serve: Defrost the dough at room temperature, shape, then let rise under a towel on a floured surface for 20 minutes.
 Top with your favorite ingredients, heat a cookie sheet in a 425F oven and slide your pizza on to it.
 Bake 10-12 minutes, until crust is golden, and enjoy!
 (You can even shape and top the unbaked dough then wrap it tightly for future cooking, too.)